Zha0rong/Bam_Parser_10X/README.md

  Sample information: Donor1OC

  https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM4483339

+ The bam files are subsetted and only the first 100k lines are included.

 ## Issues:
  Caveat: the subprocess function used in the script may be broken in python 3.7.x.